November 22, 2024 8:02 am

 This also affects backlog especially given the recent vacancy left at the Juvenile Court level.

-The Prosecutor’s Office went from having 366 cases of backlog, which was under pre-pandemic numbers, to about 1,038 cases that are backlogged, meaning these are cases pending review requiring in-custody deadline filings.
+The Prosecutor’s Office went from having 366 cases of backlog, which was under pre-pandemic numbers, to about 1,038 cases that are backlogged, meaning that priority is given to in custody reviews (which means that out of custody cases take longer to get to due to the overall increase in volume).

-Prosecutor Cummings has been incessantly emailing the Snohomish County Council and Executive Dave Somers requesting more resources, he informed the Lynnwood Times.
+Prosecutor Cummings has been regularly communicating with the Snohomish County Council and Executive Dave Somers requesting more resources, he informed the Lynnwood Times.
 Part of the problem, he noted, is that the Prosecutor’s Office could be more competitive with neighboring jurisdictions.

 “It’s not acceptable, it’s not sustainable,” said Cummings.
 “Folks are leaving this office to go work for the state, to go work for the AG’s [Attorney General’s] Office, I’ve lost to Pierce County, to Whatcom County.
 Our salaries are just not competitive right now.”